maksyuki/cv/resume.typ

   tr: "2019 - Now"
 )[
   - Proficient in C/C++, JavaScript, Python, Rust, Verilog, Familiar with ES6, WASM
   - Proficient in Algorithms and Data Structures, Computer Architecture,
-  - Proficient in FPGA development,
+  - Proficient in FPGA development
   - Proficient in Linux OS, Shell and Make tools.
   - Proficient in Git and collaborative development process, Experience in maintaining open source code ]